earthobservations/wetterdienst/docs/usage/python-api.rst

     Wetterdienst.discover()

-To load any of the available APIs pass the provider and the kind of data to the Wetterdienst API:
+To load any of the available APIs pass the provider and the network of data to the Wetterdienst API:

 .. ipython:: python

     from wetterdienst import Wetterdienst

-    API = Wetterdienst(provider="dwd", kind="observation")
+    API = Wetterdienst(provider="dwd", network="observation")

 Request arguments
 =================